victorDeveloper0821/victorDeveloper0821.github.io/content/post/spring-boot-configuration.en.md

 You can also use `@Value("${spring.profiles.active}")` to inject a single configuration value.

-## Determining Which Bean to Activate Based on Configuration Values - @Conditional
+## Determining Which Bean to Activate Based on Configuration Values - @ConditionalOnProperty

 `@ConditionalOnProperty` is a Spring annotation used to determine whether a specific bean should be activated during application startup.